isomerpages/govtech-gobusiness-main/_start-a-business/overview.md

 ## Start-up Guide

-Before starting your business, you should have a game plan for success.
-Key decisions you need to make include:
+Before starting your business, it helps to have a clear idea of what you need to do.
+Key questions you will need to ask include:

 - Do you need to register your business?
 If yes, what business structure?